beemirang/deepend/README.txt

 to a subpool and then Deallocate the subpool associated with those objects rather than wait for the pool finalization to occur.

-For the Ada 2012 version of the packages, it is only erroneous to allocate task objects, or objects that contain tasks to a subpool.
+For the Ada 2012, and Ada 2022 version of the packages, it is only erroneous to allocate task objects, or objects that contain tasks to a subpool.
 Objects of unconstrained types, protected types, and controlled types may be allocated to a subpool, and will be properly deallocated if the containing subpool is deallocated.